 It’s hard for employees to be productive when their physical, emotional, or financial well-being is in jeopardy.
 Even for those who are not directly affected by economic turmoil, the anxiety factor of the unknown can be fairly intense.

-We’ve found some good articles that offer advice on many of these issues.
+We’ve found two good articles that offer advice on many of these issues.
 Some are designed for HR managers and some are tools and advice that might be shared with employees.
 As we find more resources on these issues, we’ll continue to share them on the blog.

 Helping employees cope with change – Lauren Keller Johnson of Harvard Management Update notes that managers face a daunting task in helping their organizations weather a downturn.
 “They need to ensure that employees fully buy into change initiatives and make the necessary alterations in their day-to-day behavior – at precisely the same time their employees are likely to be most anxious about, and resistant to, change.”
 She discusses five phases of change.